hunterdshinn/shinn-shifty-app/README.md

 # Shifty Mobile App
-Employee shift organizer built for iOS and Android with React Native, Redux, and Firebase.
+* Employee shift organizer for iOS and Android.
+* Built with React Native, Redux, and Firebase.